2019 Best Online Counseling Bachelor's Degrees

 Doctoral degrees are designed for current counselors who want to advance in their careers, either as educators, advanced practitioners, researchers, or supervisors in counseling settings.
 Advanced classes within the doctorate generally cover topics such as counseling assessment, group counseling, supervising, counseling diverse populations, and counseling curriculum development.

 While most counselors have a graduate degree such as a master's, PhD, or PsyD, many take the first step in their career with a two-year associate degree in counseling.
-Associate degree holders in counseling may be able to find general counseling work which doesn't require a specialty certification, such as addition counseling, career or life counseling.
+Associate degree holders in counseling may be able to find general counseling work that doesn't require a specialty certification, such as addition, career or life counseling.
 However, they will find they are most competitive in the job market if they go on to complete a full bachelor's degree.

-An associate degree in counseling usually requires mostly general education courses in math, science, and liberal arts with five or more courses in psychology or counseling.
-Students need a minimum high school diploma or equivalent to start their associate degree.
+An associate degree in counseling usually requires general education courses in math, science, and liberal arts with five or more courses in psychology or counseling.
+At minimum, students need a high school diploma or equivalent to start their associate degree.
 While work experience is not necessary, counseling students might be interested in volunteering at clinics in their counseling area of interest.
 Specialty counseling, which would require a master's degree and some form of certification, includes marriage and family counseling, personal growth counseling, psychotherapy, psychoanalysis, and some formalized areas of addiction counseling.